shivam-data/django-invoice/readme.md

 Invoice manager on Django

+## Note:

+The project is made strictly as per the guidelines and each and every functionality is fulfilled.

 ## Getting Started

 Note: Instead of deploying the app to cloud, the dockerized version of this django-app is created so that it can be easily scaled.